ngxs/store/README.md

 ```

 ### Stores
-Next lets define a store class.
-To do this we create a ES6 class
+Next, lets define a store class.
+To do this we create an ES6 class
-and decorate it with a `Store` decorator.
-The `Store` decorator
+with a `Store` decorator.
+The `Store` decorator accepts these options:
-accepts a few different options:

-- `name`: Optional name of the store.
-If not pass it will take
+- `name`: (optional) If not provided, store name will be generated from class name.
-the name of the class, camel case it and remove the word `Store` from the end.
-- `defaults`: A set of default options to initialize our store with.
+- `defaults`: (optional)
+//: where are the default/optional settings?

 So here is our basic store: